Jerrypan29/3DFace_FPGA/README.md

 ## Benchmarking

+We select 330 face images from the FaceScape dataset as the testing data for evaluation.
 Please note that the results were obtained using an Intel i7-12700 processor with a 64-bit operating system.
 Performance may vary with different hardware setups, potentially yielding better or worse results.
 Therefore, the results should be used as a reference rather than an absolute measure.

 ## Purpose of the Code